Characters from the video game series S.T.A.L.K.E.R.:

 - Sole Survivor: Of the lorry crash at the start of the game.

 - True Companions: With Fang and Ghost, until that one fateful raid on the CNPP, which more or less directly caused their deaths.

 - Two Aliases, One Character: The Marked One is revealed to be Strelok, the person he was sent to kill in the first place.

-- Weapon of Choice: The AKS-74U during the events of Shadow of Chernobyl, as you can find Strelok's custom version of the former in Agroprom and the latter is used by the Marked One during cutscenes.
-During Call of Pripyat, the Marked One has a unique version of the SIG SG 550, but he left it in a secret stash intended for one of his comrades who died during the events of Clear Sky.
+- Weapon of Choice: Both the AK-74 and AKS-74U during the events of Shadow of Chernobyl, as you can find Strelok's custom version of the former in Agroprom and the latter is used by the Marked One during cutscenes.
+During Call of Pripyat, Strelok has a unique version of the Sig-550, but he left it in a secret stash intended for one of his comrades who died during the events of Clear Sky.
 Instead, he uses the AKS-74U again during the final gunfight.

 - Cursed with Awesome: Scar is slowly being killed by each emission.
 However, the emissions also increase his strength and reflexes, and he is able to survive emissions (at least in the immediate sense).

-- Experienced Protagonist: Scar already lived in the Zone prior to the events of Clear Sky, in contrast to Marked One who has the skills but lacks knowledge due to his amnesia.
+- Experienced Protagonist: Scar was already a veteran Stalker living in the Zone prior to the events of Clear Sky, in contrast to Marked One who has the skills but lacks knowledge due to his amnesia.